Jondolf/gela/README.md

 }
 ```

-The vectorized code is actually fewer lines (19) than the original code (23),
+The vectorized code is actually fewer lines (19) than the original (23), but arguably
-but arguably a bit harder to follow.
-Effective vectorization often requires restructuring
+a bit harder to follow.
+Effective vectorization often requires restructuring your algorithms
-your algorithms in this way to replace branches with masks, or to eliminate them altogether.
+in this way to replace branches with masks, or to eliminate them altogether.

-In theory, the vectorized code has to do more work, as it unconditionally evaluates _both_ branches.
-Still, it ends up being faster in practice thanks to the use of SIMD instructions.
-On a 13th Gen Intel
-Core i7-13700F processor, for 12k rays cast against 12k spheres, I get the following numbers:

-TODO

 This example used concrete types like `f32x4`.
 But what if you wanted to be generic over SIMD targets,
 or even generalize across both scalar and SIMD math?